Using a CME U4MIDI to connect PianoStream to a Disklavier

 What you’ll use

 CME U4MIDI WC + WIDI Core (Note that this includes both the U4MIDI WC and the WIDI Core.
-These can be purchased separately, but you must have both for this strategy to work.)
+These can be purchased separately, but you must have both for this strategy to work.
+Note also that although this has USB, it’s a USB client, not a USB host: You cannot plug USB keyboards into it for use with the Disklavier.)

 Two standard 5-pin DIN MIDI cables